atiragramk/task-management-app/README.md

 - run `npm install` for installing all needed dependencies
 - run `npm start`

-For app correct working you have to set configurations to your environment variables
+For app correct working on your local machine you have to config [your firebase project](https://firebase.google.com/docs/web/setup?authuser=0) and set configurations to your environment variables